Maxime-Antoine/PyCanvas/ReadMe.md

  *** Assumptions ***

-- From the example inputs: coordinates are 1-based, origin is (1, 1) at the top right corner of the canvas.
+- Coordinates are 1-based, origin is (1, 1) at the top right corner of the canvas.
 - Commands are case sensitive.
 - All current commands are a single character, but that could change in the future.
 - "Colours" are alphanumericals characters.